 * Isis shares jump on drug results, Biogen up

-* G Asset Management offers to buy Barnes & Noble or Nook stake
+* G Asset Management offers to buy Barnes & Noble or Nook

 * Groupon shares tumble after forecasting loss